-From two individuals each, serum as well as EDTA, citrate, and heparin plasma was obtained at the same time and tested for sCD30.
-Concentrations were not significantly different and therefore all these blood preparations are suitable for use in the assay.
+From two individuals, serum as well as EDTA and citrate, and heparin plasma obtained at the same time point were evaluated.
+Human IL-4 concentrations were not significantly different and therefore all these body fluids are suitable for the assay.
 It is nevertheless highly recommended to assure the uniformity of blood preparations.